A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: Methodology

 \subsubsection{Data Preparation for Model Training}

-To train the frame-level detection model, we construct augmented samples by concatenating or overlaying non-verbal and speech segments, as shown in Figure~\ref{fig:frame_model}.
-Non-verbal clips are collected from widely used sound event datasets including VocalSound \cite{gong_vocalsound}, VGGSound \cite{chen2020vggsound}, Nonspeech7k \cite{rashid2023nonspeech7k}, AudioSet-Strong, and ESC-50 \cite{piczak2015esc}, forming our Non-Verbal Event Database.
-To ensure quality, we apply energy-based VAD to remove silence.
-Segments with low CLAP scores (below 0.4) or very short durations (less than 0.3 seconds) are discarded.
-The resulting high-quality clips are referred to as HQ Non-Verbal Units, with statistics summarized in Table~\ref{tab:frame_training_non_verbal_clips}.
-Speech data is drawn from the GigaSpeech Medium subset \cite{chen2021gigaspeech} and SEED-TTS-Eval \cite{anastassiou2024seed}.
-Only the GigaSpeech test split and the SEED-TTS-Eval set are used for evaluation.
+To train the frame-level detection model, we construct augmented samples by concatenating or overlaying NVs and speech segments (Fig. \ref{fig:task_frame_tsa} (b)).
+NV clips are collected from widely used sound event datasets including VocalSound ~\cite{gong_vocalsound} , VGGSound ~\cite{chen2020vggsound} , Nonspeech7k ~\cite{rashid2023nonspeech7k} , AudioSet-Strong ~\cite{hershey2021benefit} , and ESC-50 ~\cite{piczak2015esc} .
+To ensure quality, we first apply energy-based VAD to remove silence and split each NV clip into multiple segments.
+Segments with low CLAP scores ($<$ 0.4) or very short durations ($<$ 0.3s) are discarded.
+The resulting high-quality segments are used to augment training samples, with their distribution shown in Fig.~\ref{fig:frame_model_test_result_and_nv_samples}.
+Speech data is drawn from the GigaSpeech M subset ($\sim$1,000 hrs) \cite{chen2021gigaspeech} and SEED-TTS-Eval \cite{anastassiou2024seed} .
+The GigaSpeech test split and the SEED-TTS-Eval set are used exclusively for evaluation.